about

 - Awareness and Education: Raise public and institutional awareness of autism and neurodiverse conditions, targeting schools, healthcare providers, communities, and businesses.

-- Research and Data Collection: Enhance research on neurodiversity, focusing on the specific needs of autistic individuals in Southern Africa.
+- Research and Data Collection: Advance research on neurodiversity, focusing on the specific needs of autistic individuals in Southern Africa.

 - Support and Services: Provide critical services to autistic individuals and their families, including diagnostic support, advocacy, and relevant resources.